Pages

 When my mom was in early dementia, my friend Conrad, who taught yoga, suggested breathing practices - but I didn't live near enough to help her implement something new ...

-Mama Lois
+Mama Lois at 38

 In the 90s, I took 'How Music Heals' as part of Laurie Riley's Music for Healing and Transition certification program.
 We learned how music can reduce pain, lower blood pressure, reduce anxiety, stabilize the heart rate, promote well being and enhance the memory.
+Music benefits both the performers and listeners!

 Wedding harper

-I was intrigued by studies showing familiar music, esp. from our younger years, helps place folks in time and aids memory.
+I was intrigued by studies showing familiar music, esp.
+That from our younger years, helps place folks in time and aids memory.
 In contrast, less familiar and arrhythmic music is best when playing for someone in their last days (Thanatology), and that with a steady rhythm can stabilize the heart.

 At a folk harp retreat in the mid 90s, harper Ron Price, who had a debilitating neurological disorder, told us that his symptoms abated when he played an hour each day, but began to return when he skipped several days - the harp sits against the chest and stimulates the thymus gland.
 Ron had begin taking small therapy harps into care facilities, so patients could play themselves, and receive more benefits.